Joseph Marshall Flint

 Joseph Marshall Flint (1872 – September 16, 1944) was an American college football player and coach and surgeon.
-He served as the head football coach at Butler University in Indianapolis, Indiana from 1894 to 1895 and at Stevens Point Normal School—now known as the University of Wisconsin–Stevens Point—in 1897, compiling a career college football coaching record of 10–4.
+He served as the head football coach at Butler University in Indianapolis from 1894 to 1895 and at Stevens Point Normal School—now known as the University of Wisconsin–Stevens Point—in 1897, compiling a career college football coaching record of 10–4.

 Flint receive his medical degree from Johns Hopkins University in 1900 and served as a surgeon in the United States Military during World War I. He was noted for his ability to bring assembly line style procedures to the medical process.

+Flint was married in 1903 to Anne Apperson, who died in 1970, at the age of 1903.
+At the time of their marriage, Flint was a professor of medicine at University of California, Berkeley.